MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/files-in-native-mode.md

 - If third-party APIs are used to upload files, use the [latest version of Upload files into Yammer groups](https://developer.yammer.com/v1.0/docs/upload-files-into-yammer-groups).
 The previous versions will be blocked and the file upload won’t work.

 - Notify users that this migration is going to happen, and that files in Yammer private messages will be deleted, and no longer accessible.
-Only the latest version of the file is migrated to SharePoint, and the previous versions are not copied.
+Only the latest version of the file is migrated to SharePoint, and the previous versions aren't copied.
 The follower count isn't copied.
 Users can no longer mark files as official.

 ## Admin step-by-step experience